• Skip to primary navigation

 We call income-driven repayment plans the "secret" student loan forgiveness program because most people don't realize that your loans will be forgiven under these programs after 20 or 25 years.
 Yes, that's a long time.
 But you should know the option exists.

-Income-driven repayment programs include: Income Based Repayment (IBR), Pay As You Earn (PAYE), Revised Pay As You Earn (RePAYE), and Income Contingent Repayment (ICR).
+Income-driven repayment programs include: Income Based Repayment (IBR), Pay As You Earn (PAYE), Income Contingent Repayment (ICR), and starting in 2026, Repayment Assistance Plan (RAP).

 Pay Extra on Your Loans